URBN-Interview/platform-services-python-test/source/RewardsService/README.md

     * **Next Reward Tier Name:** the name of next rewards tier (ex.
 "10% off purchase")
     * **Next Reward Tier Progress:** the percentage the customer is away from reaching the next rewards tier (ex.
 0.5)

+---

+*Note: Endpoints 2 and 3 are handled within the same handler and URI, but with different expected query params.*
 ### Endpoint2
-- [] Accept a customer's email address, and return the customer's rewards data that was stored in Endpoint 1.
+- [X] Accept a customer's email address, and return the customer's rewards data that was stored in Endpoint 1.

 ### Endpoint3
-- [] Return the same rewards data as Endpoint 2 but for all customers.
+- [X] Return the same rewards data as Endpoint 2 but for all customers.